Google rejects 'unfounded' EU antitrust charges of market abuse

 If found guilty, the company could face a fine set at a level sufficient to ensure deterrence, according to the Commission's charge sheet seen by Reuters.
 The EU antitrust authority can sanction wrongdoers up to 10 percent of their global turnover.

-In his blog, Walker said the EU authority had failed to take into account strong competition from online retailers Amazon.com Inc and eBay Inc.
+In his blog, Walker said the EU authority had failed to take into account strong competition from online retailers Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O).

 He also said internet traffic had risen by 227 percent in the last decade in the countries where the Commission said it had abused its power to the detriment of rivals.